// end return; 1

 Make a one-time donation or

-You can also make a donation in memory or celebration of someone by clicking on the button below and entering information in the comments section:
+You can also make a donation in memory or celebration of someone by clicking on the button below.

 Since public funding has not kept pace with the growing needs of seniors and their caregivers, we actively solicit private donations to support our programs and avoid the need for waiting lists.
 We are a 501(c)(3) charitable organization and you can view our recent request for financial support here.

 Your donation provides financial support for 22 different programs and services.
 There are many ways to give:

 This fund was established during the COVID-19 pandemic to ensure that we have the immediate and substantial resources we need to adjust and continue to operate during these challenging times.
 (When donating online, you will be able to designate your gift to this fund.)

 Cash gifts, the most common form of giving, are as easy as clicking the Donate button on the right or writing a check.
 Your gift placed on Visa, MasterCard, Discover or American Express may have added bonus for you if your credit card has an incentive program such as frequent flyer miles or purchase rebates.
 You can deduct 100 percent of the gift amount from your federal income tax, so your net cost is less than the face value of the contribution.

 Special friends, family and caregivers deserve special tributes--that's what honor and memorial giving is all about.
 Your gift will commemorate the importance of significant people or events in your life.
 It is an ideal way to thank a special person for exceptional care, commemorate the life of a family member, colleague or friend, or honor a birthday, anniversary, holiday or special event.
 We will promptly acknowledge your gift with an inscribed card to the person, family or organization you ask us to notify.
 The amount of your gift will be confidential.
 (When donating online, you will be able to enter any special instructions regarding memorial and in-honor gifts.)